How to Get Help?

 - Bring other devices such as tablets, smartphones, game consoles.
 Up to 6 devices can be connected to the student network.

 - Install an Anti-virus software on your Windows or Macintosh machine.
 Some recommended free versions include: MacFree at Sophos.com or the free version of Microsoft Security Essentials.
 Also, a free version of Sophos is available for all students and can be downloaded from my.tcu.edu.

 - Enable automatic OS updates.

-- Support is provided for Mac 10.6.8 or later and Windows 7 or later.
-Limited support is provided for Unix/Linux.
+- Support is provided for devices with current operating systems.
+Limited support is provided for Unix/Linux and older operating systems.

 - NO Routers are allowed on the student network. (example: Airport time capsule)